Plus-Ultra-Consulting/awesomeEvents/README.md

 #### Building docker image

-To build docker image from jar file, run:
+To build a docker image from a jar file, run:

 ```bash
 docker compose build